Kyle-Falconer/kyle-falconer.github.io/_posts/2012-08-30-dream-high-fashion.markdown

 I was sent to go pick out a new fall fashion item for men.
 I was wholly unprepared for this task and hold little interest in high fashion.
 Despite this, I was dressed up in a thick, semi-dressy overcoat in an orange-brown hue.
 It was kinda fun, but I felt ridiculous.

 I arrived at my destination.
 It was a complex housed near the docks, a few blocks from the water.
 This was the import hub which closely guarded all the imports of the latest clothing from countries all over the world.
-Inside, I began to joke with the receptionish about how ridiculous I felt wearing the overcoat.
+Inside, I began to joke with the receptionist about how ridiculous I felt wearing the overcoat.

 "Your employer is subject to fees, up to and including import and port of goods fees for the use of our service..."